kimathinyota/InterpreterForBareBones/README.md

 # InterpreterForBareBones by Kimathi Nyota

+InterpretBareBones.java -> this refers to java source file for command line based interpreter.

+dist/ this folder contains source code and jar file for GUI interpreter.

 Bare Bones Language Syntax:
 Bare Bones is the simple language that Brookshear uses in his book, 'Computer Science: an Overview', to illustrate the power of Turing complete machines and investigate the halting problem.
 Bare Bones has three simple commands for manipulating a variable: